HSO-swehr/java-hearts-student/README.md

   use commands to express a wish that something should happen.
 Examples for commands are: some player wants to start the game, some player wants to play some card.

+The client should hold as little game logic as possible and only the most necessary information.
+The server should keep track of the game-state and logic.

 ## Setup

 You need the following software installed on your computer: